Skip to content

 Follow the installation instructions and once finished start the MSYS2 shell.

 MSYS2 shell is a maintenance shell.
 We are going to use this shell to install the toolchain and other packages.
 First order of business is to update MSYS2.
-Start the MSYS2 Shell and run the following commands:
+Start the MSYS2 MINGW64 or MINGW32 Shell (mingw64.exe or mingw32.exe), It is important to use this particular shell (MINGW) because the makefile uses it to detect the target platform as Windows.

 pacman --noconfirm -Sy